 Whether you’re doing some Spring Cleaning, or you’re just tired of that musty smell, knowing how to wash electric blankets without ruining them is a great way to freshen your bed while protecting your investment!

 Armed with that knowledge, and an electric blanket full of dog and cat hair, I followed their advice and was thrilled when my electric blanket came out clean — and it worked!
 Now I wash mine every two weeks throughout the cold season and again before storing it for the summer.

-How To Wash Electric Blankets
+How To Wash Electric Blankets Properly

-- Unplug it: Remove all plugs and electric cords from your blanket.
+1. Unplug it: Remove all plugs and electric cords from your blanket.

-Be sure to store your blanket in a dry location, preferably off the floor, so it smells fresh next winter when you get it out again.
+Be sure to stash your blanket in a dry location, preferably off the floor, so it smells fresh next winter when you get it out again.